-The system contains memory to maintain installation and user parameters like unit of measurement, back light settings, etc. These parameters are kept in battery backed-up static RAM memory on the I/O board, and are automatically restored on power up.
+The system contains memory to maintain installation and user parameters like unit of measurement, back light settings, etc. These parameters are kept in the Compact Flash (CF) memory card, and are automatically restored on power up.
 If the user parameters have never been set, default values are used.
-These values will be reset to default values when the "Master Reset" procedure is performed.
+There are 2 ways to reset the parameters to default values: